donbright/earcutr/README.md

 [Angus J's Clipper](http://angusj.com/delphi/clipper.php) which uses Vatti's Algorithm to clean up 'polygon soup' type of data.

-#### Coordinate number type

-The coordinate type in this code is 64-bit floating point.
-Note that 32-bit floating point will fail the tests because the test data files have numbers that cannot be held with full precision in 32 bits, like the base 10 number 537629.886026485, which gets rounded to 537629.875 during conversion from base 10 to 32-bit base 2.

-#### These algorithms are based on linked lists, is that difficult in Rust?
+### These algorithms are based on linked lists, is that difficult in Rust?

 Yes.
 [A. Beinges's "Too Many Lists"](https://cglab.ca/~abeinges/blah/too-many-lists/book/) shows how to do Linked Lists in Rust.